syadallah/Longwood-Barbershop/README.md

 - Navigate to the ~/project3 folder and run pip3 install -r requirements.txt to make sure that Django is installed -- requirements.txt lists Django==3.0.6

-- Start the Django pizza application from within ~/project4 by running:
+- Start the Django Barbershop application from within ~/project4 by running:

   $ python manage.py runserver